-UCM created unique pieces of Rutgers Excellence content that were distributed across multiple channels to about 4 million readers.
+UCM created unique pieces of Rutgers Excellence content distributed across multiple channels to about 2 million readers.

 University Communications and Marketing